proofofcloud/trust-server/README.md

 # Confidential VM Quote Processing Server

-A Node.js web service for processing Intel SGX and TDX DCAP quotes, extracting platform identifiers, and generating JWT tokens for verified enclaves.
+A Node.js web service for processing Intel SGX/TDX and AMD SEV-SNP quotes.
+It validates remote attestation reports, extracts platform identifiers, and issues signed JWT tokens for verified confidential VMs.

 ## Overview

-This service validates SGX and TDX quotes, extracts the PPID (Platform Provisioning ID), checks against a whitelist, and returns a JWT token for authenticated enclaves.
-It's designed for Intel SGX and TDX attestation workflows.
+This service acts as a trust anchor for Confidential Computing workflows.
+It accepts raw hardware quotes (hex encoded), validates them using the appropriate internal tool (attester for Intel or amd-verifier for AMD), extracts a unique hardware identifier (Chip ID or PPID), checks it against a whitelist of verified providers, and returns a signed JWT.

 ## Features

-- **Quote Processing**: Validates SGX and TDX DCAP quotes in hexadecimal format
-- **PPID Extraction**: Extracts Platform Provisioning ID from quote data
-- **Machine ID Generation**: Creates unique machine identifiers from PPID
+* **Multi-Architecture Support**:
+    * **Intel SGX & TDX**: Validates DCAP quotes via Intel's QVL.
+    * **AMD SEV-SNP**: Validates attestation reports via amd-verifier.
+* **Automatic Detection**: Automatically determines the architecture based on the quote structure and length.
+* **Hardware Identity Extraction**:
+    * Extracts PPID (Platform Provisioning ID) for Intel quotes.
+    * Extracts Chip ID for AMD SEV-SNP reports.
-- **Whitelist Verification**: Checks machine IDs against a whitelist taken from proofofcloud database of verified machines
+* **Whitelist Verification**: Checks hardware IDs against a strict whitelist of approved machines (sourced from the Proof of Cloud database).
-- **JWT Generation**: Issues RS256-signed JWT tokens for verified quotes
+* **JWT Generation**: Issues RS256-signed JWT tokens containing the machine ID, label, and quote hash.

 ## API Endpoints